intel/neural-compressor/docs/source/add_new_data_type.md

 ### Use the New Data Type

-After adding the new data type to INC, it can be used in the same manner as any other data type within the INC. For instance, to specify that all `Conv2d` operators utilize 4-bit quantization, we can follow these steps:
+After adding the new data type to INC, it can be used in the same manner as any other data type within the INC. For instance, to specify that all `Conv2d` operators utilize 4-bit quantization, we can do it as follows:

 ```python
 from neural_compressor.config import PostTrainingQuantConfig